Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - Games that heavily modify the DBR require more code examination, since it makes it harder to tell what the absolute address referenced are pointing to.
 - HiROM games that place code in the lower half of its banks are harder to disassemble than LoROM games, since it's harder to tell what is a ROM address and what is a RAM/register address.
 With LoROM games, assuming the DBR is pointing to ROM, any absolute address in the $8000-$FFFF ranger is automatically a ROM address.
 - Games that put ROM pointers in constants are harder to get the disassembly into an edit friendly state.
+- Certain game genres result in more complicated games.
+RPGs are generally the most complex games to disassemble, due to their heavy usage of scripting.

 Notes:
 - Start by looking at the ROM header at $00FFC0.
 That will tell you all the information that you need in order to fill out all the ROM_Map defines.
 You'll have to do some external research to fill in any that can't be determined by the header.